rust-lang/rfcs/text/0000-async.md

 interoperation with the futures crate.
 Those mechanisms are:

 - The task system of the futures crate, which will be moved into `libcore`
-- A new `Async` trait, which integrates the [`Pin` APIs][pin] with the task system to provide async values that can interoperate with futures.
+- A new `Future` trait, which integrates the [`PinMut` APIs][pin] with the task system to provide async values that can interoperate with futures.

 [pin]: https://github.com/rust-lang/rfcs/pull/2349
 [companion RFC]: https://github.com/rust-lang/rfcs/pull/2394

-The RFC also covers the intended ecosystem migration path, as well as the possibility of eventually deprecating `Future` in favor of `Async`.
+The RFC also covers the intended ecosystem migration path.

 # Motivation
 [motivation]: #motivation